MohawkTSDB/mohawk/benchmark/README.md

 #### Hawkular/Casandra vs. Mohawk/Memory

-This banchmark run on two identical vms running OpenShift with identical load.
+This benchmark run on two identical vms running OpenShift with identical load.
 The benchmark was done using the OpenShift metric engine.

 ###### Hawkular/Casandra